Zăpodie

 The Zăpodie is a right tributary of the river Someșul Mic in Romania.
 It discharges into the Someșul Mic in Sânnicoară near Cluj-Napoca.
 Its length is 11 km and its basin size is 44 km2.
-The river was polluted by the leachate from the nearby city landfill for many years, until in December 2019 when the landfill was finally closed and a protection wall was completed.
+The river was polluted by the leachate from the nearby city landfill for many years, until December 2019 when the landfill was finally closed and a protection wall was completed.